mikelee1313/SPOVersions-ApplicationTools/Readme.md

 ### How It Works

 1. Prompts you to select a version policy to simulate.
+2. Applies the `$MinSiteSizeforversionReports` filter using `StorageUsageCurrent`.
-2. Downloads the report CSV from each site's `Admin_SiteCollection_VersionReport_DONOTDELETE` library to a local temp folder.
+3. Downloads the report CSV from each in-scope site's `Admin_SiteCollection_VersionReport_DONOTDELETE` library to a local temp folder.
-3. Expands the "compact" CSV format (where repeated field values are omitted for efficiency).
+4. Expands the "compact" CSV format (where repeated field values are omitted for efficiency).
-4. Applies the chosen algorithm to set `TargetExpirationDate` on each version row.
+5. Applies the chosen algorithm to set `TargetExpirationDate` on each version row.
-5. Sums the `Size` field for all rows that have a `TargetExpirationDate` set (versions that would be deleted).
+6. Sums the `Size` field for all rows that have a `TargetExpirationDate` set (versions that would be deleted).
-6. Displays per-site and aggregate results.
+7. Displays per-site and aggregate results.
-7. Exports results to a CSV file for further analysis.
+8. Exports results to a CSV file for further analysis.
-8. Optionally cleans up the downloaded temp files.
+9. Optionally cleans up the downloaded temp files.

 ### Policy Options